-Now we have just launched our new 2018 Medical Cannabis Patient Survey, for people who consume cannabis, cannabis/CBD products or cannabis derivatives to treat or alleviate one or more physical or mental health conditions.
+Our new 2018 Medical Cannabis Patient Survey is for people who consume cannabis, cannabis/CBD products or cannabis derivatives to treat or alleviate one or more physical or mental health conditions.
 It was designed in consultation with Dr Gary Potter from Lancaster University (Senior Lecturer in Criminology) and whilst openness is encouraged, anonymity is assured if desired.

 Results from the survey will inform future policy.
 It is really important that we bring the Voice of the Patient to bear, showing the depth and breadth of how cannabis is being consumed as an effective medicine in the UK today.
 From THC to CBD, from flower to extracts, from pharmaceutically produced to growing your own; We want #NoPatientLeftBehind.

-The more patients who fill this in, the more credibility the results, maximising the volume and impact of all patient voices.
+The more patients who fill this in, the more credible the results, maximising the impact of all patient voices.
 Tell everyone you know who consumes cannabis as medicine to fill this in and have their voice heard.